Pedestrians using a crossing: an everyday cybernetic event.

 Many people use cybernetic concepts without realising it.
 Others — very many — are trying to achieve outcomes in fields where cybernetics has been and could be fruitful.
 Cybernetics is a science of design, of effective action, of behaviour, and of knowing.
 It deals with how humans and living nature — as species and ecosystems — live and behave in their self-organizing autonomous responses to and relationship with their world, their contexts, their situations.
 It concerns autonomy, self-control, and reflexiveness.
 It explains why science needs to include active causality, the purposeful behaviour of humans and directive navigation by life in general.
-This gives it an interesting scientific relationship with common sense and self-development as well as the arts of achievement, management, ‘problem solving’, ecology, urban and social planning, and change design.
-In this brief introduction to cybernetics, some features will be highlighted.
-Cybernetics’ influence has been immense but much goes unnoticed.
-It features in discussion of communication signals, context and the ubiquitous feedback.
-Examples vary from cell biology and morphogenesis (Turing and Wolpert) to social structuration (Giddens) and business (feedback and brand experience).
+Unsurprisingly, cybernetics’ influence has been immense, often unnoticed because it became embedded in the knowhow of other discipline.
+Learning and self-development, the arts, biology, healing, management, ‘problem solving’, ecology, urban and social planning, change design — all these and many other ways of achieving intended outcomes require behaviours that cybernetics is uniquely able to analyse.
+This brief introduction highlights some aspects.

+It is known for observing observing.
 It has also been called “a way of thinking about ways of thinking (of which it is one).”
 Larry Richards explained, “I could also talk about a way of looking, a way of explaining, a way of observing, a way of understanding, etc., although these are not the same.
 I wish to conserve the idea of thinking, as it describes something I experience in a way that no other word does.”
-This is a typically reflexive approach, using one of the core concepts of cybernetics, recursion, which can be called the repeating within — or outside — of itself of a version of itself.
+This is a typically reflexive approach, using one of the core concepts of cybernetics, recursion, repeating within itself— or reproducing ‘a version of itself outside’ itself.
+Think of the plant’s leaves and their cells and then seeds and new plants.
 This means it is also a way of learning, core to an expanded science, and could be key for our intentional and effective response to the ailments that trouble the world today.

 “I could also talk about a way of looking, a way of explaining, a way of observing, a way of understanding, etc., although these are not the same.
 I wish to conserve the idea of thinking, as it describes something I experience in a way that no other word does.”